-See Appendix 3 for flowchart of dealing with an allegation of peer-on-peer abuse.
+See Appendix 3 for flowchart of dealing with an allegation of child-on-child abuse.

 Sexting (Youth Produced Sexual Imagery [YPSI])

 Sexting is defined here as "sending or posting sexually suggestive images, including nude or semi-nude photographs, via mobiles or over the Internet".
 Creating and sharing sexual photos and videos of under-18s is illegal.